AsteriskAmpersand/Ice-Stable/README.md

   - Element and Status Modifiers increased to 1.2x+1.2x (up from 1.0x+1.0x).
   - Second Hit:
     - Partbreak Modifier increased to 1.65x (up from 1.0x).
-    - > Compensates for the first hit having a Partbreak Mod of 0.0x.
+    - > This change compensates for the first hit having a Partbreak Modifier of 0.0x.

 ### ──────────【 Lance 】────────── ###